yashbhaskarwar/smel-lab-website/index.md

 {% capture text %}

-We perform experimental and field studies on vehicle emissions, advanced fuels, ship and tugboat operations, and heavy-duty engines.
-Our work combines controlled lab testing and real-world measurements.
+We perform experimental and field studies on vehicle emissions, advanced fuels, and heavy-duty engines.
+Our work combines controlled lab testing and real-world measurements using advanced on-line and off-line instrumentation, and data mining.

 {%
   include button.html